mary-ext/tangled.sh-mirror/docs/spindle/architecture.md

 ### the engine

-At present, the only supported backend is Docker.
+At present, the only supported backend is Docker (and Podman, if Docker compatibility is enabled, so that `/run/docker.sock` is created).
 Spindle executes each step in the pipeline in a fresh container, with state persisted across steps within the `/tangled/workspace` directory.

 The base image for the container is constructed on the fly using [Nixery](https://nixery.dev), which is handy for caching layers for frequently